 ICSA: The Chartered Governance Institute

-- Continuing to act for Scope on lease acquisitions and renewals for its entire property portfolio across England and Wales.
+- Acts for national charity Scope on its lease acquisitions and renewals for its property portfolio across England and Wales.